-Ant Financial CEO apologizes following backlash over explicit social network groups
+Ant Financial chief apologizes following backlash over explicit social network groups

 Chinese state media broadcaster CCTV condemned the social media feature, which has attracted millions of views on the Alipay app and tens of thousands of comments on Chinese social media outlets.

-Earlier on Tuesday an Ant Financial spokesperson told Reuters the company would remove the controversial credit rating criteria but not group in question.
+Earlier on Tuesday an Ant Financial spokeswoman told Reuters the company would remove the controversial credit rating criteria but not group in question.

 Peng said in the letter sent late in the afternoon that the company had decided to remove the group and permanently ban the users who posted suggestive photos.